-Through the power of RSS, I was able to pick up four completely unrelated stories in the last couple of days, which are worth a mention:
+Through the power of RSS, I was able to pick up four completely unrelated Japan stories from the last couple of days which are worth a mention:

 Despite fears that this would be the first year for Tokyo without any snow, this morning some did fall.
 Some.
-As in a few flakes.
 I’m reliably informed by friends who saw this frozen onslaught, that ‘some’ may be overstating things, and that it was really ‘a few flakes’.
 However, this will keep the panicking masses satisfied.
 No global warming, please move along.